Disclaimer: I own nothing

 "Wait…" His thought died before it made it to his lips though.
 She didn't stop, didn't look back.
 Tossing the file down, he followed her out into the hall running into Torres in the process.

-Stepping back, she glared at him shaking the coffee from her hand.
+Stepping back, she glared at him shaking coffee from her hand and trying to wipe it from her shirt.
 "What the hell?"

-Ignoring her comment, he side stepped her and continued after Foster.
-She hurried after him.
-Setting the crumpled cup in the reception desk, Torres looked around quickly before wiping her hand on her jeans.
-They could always be washed.
+Ignoring her comment, he side stepped her and continued after Gillian.
+Torres hurried after him.
+Setting the crumpled cup on the reception desk, she looked around quickly before wiping her hand on her jeans.
+It could all be washed later.
+Catching up, she looked between the two.
 "What's going on?"

 Torres rolled her eyes.
-Passing by him, she grabbed Foster's arm sending her to a jolting stop.
-The older woman tried to break free, but it was useless, her hold was too tight.
+Speeding ahead of him, she grabbed Gillian's arm sending the older woman to a jolting stop.
+Trying to break free, Gillian pulled hard on her arm, but knew it was useless, Ria's hold was too tight.

-Refusing to let go, Torres watched Gillian struggle to break free.
+Refusing to let go, Torres watched Gillian struggle to break free again.
 Suddenly, she stopped pulling, and dropped her head.
 Her shoulders heaved as she tried to steady her breathing.
 "You can't go anywhere like this you'll end up in a wreck.
 And then Lightman would kill us."

-Torres looked horrified as she held Foster up.
-She shot Loker a questioning look only receiving a shrug in return.
-"Tell us what happened, and where you need to go.
+Torres looked horrified as she held Gillian up.
+Shooting Loker a questioning look, he answered with a shrug, equally unsure of what was happening.
+Clearing her throat, Ria attempted to fish the information from her.
+"Tell us what happened; where you need to go.
 We'll take you."

-It took several moments before she had enough air to speak again.
-When she looked up her eyes were unfocused, and in her daze they heard her muttered something.
-It took a moment longer for it to register with them.
-"Hospital."
+It took several moments before Gillian felt she'd found enough air to speak again.
+With unfocused eyes, she glanced around and in her daze muttered something.

 Loker and Torres passed back knowing looks before ushering her to the car.
-They drove in silence, having nothing to say that would ease the tension.
+They drove in silence, neither having words of comfort or a way to ease the tension sitting with them.

-Gillian sat in the passenger seat eyes staring out the window, but not seeing.
+Gillian sat in the passenger seat, eyes staring unseeing out the window.
 Her mind wandered away from her, back to Christmas Day.
 Just a few months ago when everything had been alright, great even.
-Emily had left to spend the day with her mother, and she and Cal had spent the day lazing about.
-Lifetime movies, and an almost endless supply of sweets on hand.
+Emily had left to spend the rest of the day with her mother.
+With the house quiet, they'd spent the day lazing about.
+Cheesy Lifetime movies, and an almost endless supply of sweets on hand.

-The movie was only half way through when he shut the TV off, rearranging himself on the couch to look at her.
-Resting his head on his fist, he watched her rolled her eyes and turn toward him.
+The movie was only half way through when he shut the TV off, he heard her scoff as he rearranged himself on the couch to face her.
+Resting his temple on his fist, he watched her rolled her eyes and turn toward him.

-"Is there a reason you shut the movie off?" she asked exasperated, but amused.
-She was well beyond pleased that he had managed to sit there as long as he had.
-Four sappy Christmas movies, and enough sugar to kill an elephant she figured he would have snapped hours before.
+"Is there a particular reason you shut the movie off?" she asked exasperated, yet amused at his antics.
+She was well beyond pleased he had managed to sit and watch the fluffy movies as long as he had.
+Between four sappy Christmas movies, and enough sugar to kill an elephant she figured he would have snapped hours ago.

 "Well, course there is or I wouldn't have done it," he said throwing this hands around.
 Licking his lips, he scooted closer, and placed his arm around her, pulling her into him.
 "I got a question."

 She shook her head, shocked for a moment, and poked him in the chest.
-"You're asking to ask me a question?"
+"You're asking to ask me a question?
+Will I be allowed to answer myself or will you be looking at my facial twitches?"
 She gave him a skeptical look.

 He licked his lips again.
-"Have you ever thought of getting remarried?"
+"Have you ever thought of gettin remarried?"

-The bluntness caught her off guard, that hadn't been what she thought would come out his mouth.
-If she thought about it, it wasn't the bluntness, it was the words themselves, he was always blunt.
+The bluntness caught her off guard, that hadn't registered in her mind when he said he had a question.
+If she thought about it, it wasn't the bluntness so much, it was the group of words themselves.
+He was always blunt, and to the point.
 "I don't know.
 I guess I never thought about it."
-He frowned for a second before masking the hurt, but it wasn't fast enough, she saw, and quickly continued.
-"I guess it would depend on who was asking."
+He frowned for a second before masking a small flicker of hurt.
+Seeing it, she quickly continued.
+"I guess it would depend on who was doing the asking."

-She put her hand on his chest, and looked up at him.
+She put her hand on his chest, pushed herself back into a sitting position, and looked him in the eye.
 "That better not have been your proposal, Cal Lightman."